elonguepee/devOpsCheatSheets/gcp/gcp-ACE-cheatsheet.md

 - Need a bucket to store objects.
 - By default all files are private.
 Need to set it to public

+### Compute
+#### Instance Templates
+Instance templates are exactly what they sounds like: templates for compute engine instances.
+Some properties of Instance templates are:
+- They are global
+- They are immutable.
+You cannot edit them, you must create new ones.

+#### Instance Groups
+Instance groups are groups of instances.
+Shocking.
+Unmanaged instance groups are essentially manual groups of instances.
+No autoscaling, health checks, etc. Managed instance groups use instance templates to scale up and down instances, do health checks, etc. Some properties of instance groups:
+- An unmanaged instance group cannot be multi-zone.

 ## Commands
 ```bash
 gcloud config list